4E71-NOP/FlexibleLampStack/readme.md

 * **adminer** adds adminer
 * **mc** adds opsenSSH + Midnight Commander (login/pass mc/mc)
 * **pure-ftpd** adds pure-ftp server (login/pass flexible/flexible)
+* **nocheck** special option to bypass checks.
+It means you can run both mariadb and mysql for example.
+But it will work only if you configure the containers/dc-files/env-files **properly** to avoid running services on the sames ports.

 # How to go further ?
 Open 2 terminals (it's better that way) on the project directory.
 On the first terminal, change directory to ***./script***.
 Then use the `buildComposer` script like the following.